meal-or-no-meal/meal-or-no-meal.github.io/index.md

 ## Summary

-Meal planning is the best way to create healthier meals on an on-going basis.
+Meal planning is the best way to create healthier meals on an ongoing basis.
 It can also help to save money and reduce food waste.
 The trade-offs are often the time it takes to create the shopping lists, frequent trips to the store, or eating the same meals over and over.
-Meal or no meal solves this by combining the convenience that allows users to choose from a wide variety of meals, or to create their own meals and share them.
+Meal or no meal solves this by offering different features allows users to choose from a wide variety of meals, or to create their own meals and share them.
 The app also helps users easily organize meals using a calendar.
 It also automatically generates a shopping list based on all of the meals scheduled.

 ## Intended users